 former combat soldiers who saw battle and soldiers involved in terrorist incidents.
 Many still serve in the Reserves.
 They do not think they are PTSD, or do not want to be labelled as such for many reasons, but know they need help because they are not able to function “normally” – relate to loved ones, study, work steadily, and have peace of mind.
 More than a few leave Israel.

 Some groups are made up of people from the same unit or incident.
 Other groups are composed of people from different units.
 Religious and non-religious, Jews and Druze, men and women (approximately 10% — paramedics and terrorist attack victims), and people from all strata of society participate.
 Their ages vary, as participants are eligible up to ten years following their required Army service.
 The average age is 27.
 Referrals are from the Israel Defense Forces, Ministries of Defense, Welfare, Health, and Education, families, social workers, places of employment, other NGO’s, and participants themselves.

 Over 800 are eagerly waiting to participate.

-The Ministry of Defense takes care of wounded soldiers.
+Defense takes care of wounded soldiers.
 The Ministry of Health cares for those labelled as PTSD.
-The young adults we serve are in the “gray area”: not or not yet labelled as having “Post Traumatic Stress Disorder”, yet carrying deep invisible scars that interfere with them moving on with their lives — do not receive the assistance they so need.
+These young adults in the “gray area” of neither wounded soldier nor labelled as PTSD — yet carrying deep invisible scars that interfere with them moving on with their lives — do not receive the assistance they so need.